 Can anything good come out of X?
 Well, Jake Meador posted his thread almost three years ago, and here we are now, post-Ogden.

 On November 8–9, 1923, Adolf Hitler was a pretentious, if bold, bumbler.
 The so-called Beer Hall Putsch in Munich was a failure.
 When it came time to fight, Hitler and Hermann Göring fled.
 Hitler would be arrested on November 11 and imprisoned for not quite a year.25 As we used to know, that was not the end of the story.
-In prison he dictated Mein Kampf (My Struggle) to Emil Maurice and Rudolf Hess, who was later convicted of war crimes at Nuremberg.
+In prison he dictated Mein Kampf (My Struggle) to Emil Maurice and Rudolf Hess.
+The latter was later convicted of war crimes at Nuremberg.

 The point is that these things can get out of hand.
 What seemed like a rag-tag band of terminally online ne’er-do-wells attracted one thousand people to a conference in Utah.
 Hitler had a vision of the future, and he became, as we say on the Plains, a good talker.
 In 1920 when he began his political career with the German Workers Party, he was not impressive.
 “When Hitler himself spoke for the first time in the Hofbräuhaus in October, a hundred and eleven people were present.
 The result was to confirm the chairman, Karl Harrer, in his belief that Hitler had no talent for public speaking.
-But Hitler persisted and the numbers rose.”26 He became, as Alan Bullock had it, “the greatest demagogue in history.”27 Hitler developed the ability, as Hitler himself said, “to move masses.”28
+But Hitler persisted and the numbers rose.”26 He became, as Alan Bullock had it, “the greatest demagogue in history.”27 Hitler developed the ability, as he himself said, “to move masses.”28

-This essay will not impress or persuade those who are defending the Ogden conference, its organizers, and its benefactors, but it should awaken pastors and elders, church assemblies, and parents.
+This essay will not impress or persuade those who are defending the Ogden conference, its organizers, and its sponsors, but it should awaken pastors and elders, church assemblies, and parents.
 We are not facing a single demagogue in a beer hall but an army of demagogues on podcasts, Discord, and YouTube.
 Boys, young men, and even families are apparently frightened enough by the culture to seek comfort and assurance in improbable and even Nazi-sympathizing prophets instead of the gospel of the King of the Jews (Mark 15:26).

 Now, as it was in Wilhelmine, Weimar, and Nazi Germany, the problem is not ultimately cultural.
 It is spiritual.
 The people are turning to ear-tickling prophets (Jer 23:16) and golden calves (Exod 32; 1 Kings 12:28–30).
 “For it is time for judgment to begin at the household of God; and if it begins with us, what will be the outcome for those who do not obey the gospel of God?”
 (1 Pet 4:17).